The Viking midwinter festival of Thorrablot!

-Also known as the stinky food festival, this month-long ritual has been celebrated by Icelanders for over 1000 years.
+Lovingly referred to as the “stinky food festival,” Thorrablot (pronounced THOR-uh-bloat) is month-long ritual that has been celebrated by Icelanders for over 1000 years.

 Thorrablot was originally a feast of sacrifice to the Norse God Thor.
 Today it’s celebrated with festive gatherings where you dine on traditional Viking eats like boiled sheep’s head and fermented shark.
 Don’t forget to wash it down with Brennivin, the local caraway-seed flavored spirit fondly known as Black Death.